Whatever kind of racing car you drive, setting your tyre pressures perfectly is critical to maximising your racing performance (and your enjoyment).

 Running the numbers, you can see that for a target hot pressure of 25 psi across the front, you would need to drop to 19.0 psi and 17.8 psi on the Front left and right respectively.

-Have a go with this approach next time you are at the track and I’m sure you’ll be pleased with the results and having much more control, and much less guessing, of what tyre pressures to set before your quali and races.
+Have a go with this approach next time you are at the track and I’m sure you’ll be pleased with the results and have much more control, and much less guessing, of what tyre pressures to set before your quali and races.

 If you’d like the free tool discussed here, I’ve also scaled the sheet so it fits nicely on a phone screen so you can easily use it at the track.
 Just sign up below.